Contemplations

 God Our Governor

-"But our God is in the heavens; He does whatever He pleases," (Psalm 115:3 NASB) Suppose you’re an artist who paints a masterpiece.
-You value your painting, you go to great measures to preserve your painting, and as the creator and owner you alone have the right to...
+“But our God is in the heavens; He does whatever He pleases.”
+(Psalm 115:3) Suppose you’re an artist who paints a masterpiece.
+As the creator, you value your painting.
+You go to great measures to preserve your painting.
+And as the creator and owner, you alone have the...

 God Our Source